Daisy Johnson: Publication history

 Daisy Johnson was created by writer Brian Michael Bendis and artist Gabriele Dell'Otto, and first appeared in Secret War #2 (July 2004), as a member of the international espionage agency S.H.I.E.L.D.
 During the 2008 "Secret Invasion" storyline, she joins Nick Fury's Secret Warriors under the codename Quake.

 Her look was modeled after actress Angelina Jolie in the film Hackers.

 Daisy Johnson appeared as a supporting character in the Avengers (vol. 4) series, from issue #19 (January 2012) through its final issue #34 (January 2013).

 Marvel Comics announced at San Diego Comic-Con 2014 a new S.H.I.E.L.D. comic integrating the characters and elements of Agents of S.H.I.E.L.D. written by Mark Waid.
 Daisy Johnson joins them in issue #7, which mentions that she is Inhuman for the first time.
 The comic was relaunched January 13, 2016 as Agents of S.H.I.E.L.D., written by Marc Guggenheim.
 The revamped series includes the main characters of the television show and used the cast's likenesses.

 In 2017, she led a new team of Inhumans in a new volume of Secret Warriors.
-The team consists of Daisy, Kamala Khan, Luna Lafayette, Devil Dinosaur, Inferno, and Karnak.
+The team consists of Daisy, Kamala Khan, Luna Lafayette, Devil Dinosaur, Inferno, Magik and Karnak.
 It was written by Matthew Rosenberg and was drawn by Javier Garron.
 It was cancelled after twelve issues.